A-Nitram/Jaxxa-Rimworld/README.md

 If you are having trouble please Read this FAQ:
 https://github.com/jaxxa/RimWorld-Enhanced-Defence/wiki/FAQ-Problems

+##Upgrading

+I cant guarantee that upgrading mid game will work and I would suggest that it would be better to start a completely new colony.
+That said a lot of the time it has worked perfectly and if you want to try this I suggest doing the following steps.

+1. Before upgrading create a save called something like "Pre upgrade" of your current colony.
+2. Follow the Installation instructions in the previous section, with the exception of moving the existing ED modules instead of deleting them.
+3. Fire up the game and test if it is working, if so then all is good.
+4. If not you can delete the new modules that you installed and copy back the old working modules
+5. Load your saved game and de-construct all of the buildings that were added by this mod
+6. Save the game
+7. Follow the Installation instructions in the previous section again.
+8. Fire up the game again and see if it works, if so you should be able to now build the new buildings
+9. If it still does not work you will have to make a choice to continue with your current colony or get the updated version now.

 ##Details:
 For details on the individual modules please look at the GitHub wiki: